open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 # OpenTelemetry Export-pipeline metrics

-Propose a uniform standard for OpenTelemetry SDK and Collector export-pipeline metrics with three standard levels of detail.
+Propose a uniform standard for OpenTelemetry SDK and Collector export-pipeline metrics with support for multiple levels of detail.

 ## Motivation